autopi-io/documentation/docs/getting_started/developer_guides/rfid_integration.md

 3. **Type in the RFID reader's information in the Cloud**
    Now, it's time we enable the RFID reader from the Cloud.
-Navigate to [my.autopi.io](https://my.autopi.io) and go to the Advanced > Settings > RFID page.
+Navigate to [my.autopi.io](https://my.autopi.io) and go to the Device > Advanced Settings > RFID page.

    :::note
    If you don't see the RFID section in the Advanced Settings, you should reach out to our sales department by writing